ckng/ddev-directus-postgres/README.md

 * To reach the Directus admin interface, open [https://your-project.ddev.site:8055/admin](https://your-project.ddev.site:8055/admin) in your browser.
 (You need to replace `your-project` with your actual project name.)
 * Credentials are `admin@ddev.site` and `d1r3ctu5`.

   Your can customize the default credentials in the [docker-compose.directus-postgres.yaml](docker-compose.directus-postgres.yaml) by editing the `ADMIN_EMAIL` and `ADMIN_PASSWORD` variables.
+Or you can remove ADMIN_PASSWORD for it to auto generate.

 ## How to use this project in a fresh project